Complexity equals anything for multi-horizon black holes: Conclusion and discussion

 In this paper, we have investigated the growth of holographic complexity in multi-horizon black holes using the ``complexity equals anything” proposal, with particular focus on the case involving three horizons.
 We discussed possible choices of the spacetime boundaries, and performed a detailed analysis of holographic complexity for the Bardeen-AdS class black hole.
 Through a detailed study of the extremal surfaces and their behavior near the singularity or Cauchy horizon, we obtained the late-time complexity growth.

-For the three-horizon case, we studied how holographic complexity probes different spacetime regions, providing a detailed analysis of both extremal surface evolution at various boundary times and parameter dependence on the complexity growth rate.
-Specifically, by tuning the dimensionless parameter $\lambda_{2}$, we controlled how closely the extremal surface approaches the singularity and analyzed the asymptotic behavior of the complexity growth rate at late times as the extremal surface nears the singularity.
+{ In the three-horizon case, we demonstrated the superiority of the ``complexitiy equals anything" proposal in probing the black hole interiors, by analyzing both the evolution of codimension-one extremal surfaces and codimension-zero extremal regions, together with the dependence of late-time growth rates on the model parameters. } Specifically, by varying the dimensionless parameter $\lambda_{2}$, we controlled how closely the extremal surface approaches the singularity and analyzed the asymptotic behavior of the complexity growth rate at late times as the extremal surface nears the singularity.
 On the other hand, by regulating the extrinsic curvature, we forced the future CMC slices to approach either the singularity or the Cauchy horizon.
 During this process, the high sensitivity of complexity to the choice of the scalar function $a(r)$ allowed us to distinguish different regions of the black hole interior through their characteristic complexity growth rates.
 Furthermore, we generalized these finding to black holes with more than three horizons.
 Due to the unique flexibility, the ``complexity equals anything'' proposal can always probe the spacetime regions where $f(r)<0$.

 In conclusion, this study establishes a framework for exploring the black hole interior with multiple horizons, making it possible to use the flexibility of the generalized complexity to explore more complete spacetime properties of the black hole interior.
 Future research could extend this methodology to more scenarios, such as black holes with multiple singularities or loop quantum black holes, and further investigate the role of various geometric quantities in characterizing interior spacetime structures.